iaincollins/serverless-on-aws/README.md

 # AWS Serverless

 An example of Serverless Next.js app with automatic deploy to production and staging on push to the repo with Pull Request environments automatically deployed when a Pull Request is raised using GitHub Actions.
+This is similar to the developer experience of using a platform like Vercel.

 ### Functionality

-1. When a change is pushed to the `master` branch on GitHub, the master branch should be deployed to production environment.
+1. When a change is pushed to the `main` branch on GitHub, the main branch should be deployed to production environment.
 2. When a change is pushed to the `staging` branch on GitHub, the staging branch should be deployed to the staging environment.
 3. When a Pull Request is raised in GitHub, the branch associated with it should be deployed and a comment left on the Pull Request with a link to the instance.
 4. When code in a branch associated with a Pull Request is updated, changes should be pushed to the existing instance.